SugarcaneDefender/z-waif/README.md

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/XBZL500hloU/0.jpg)](https://www.youtube.com/watch?v=XBZL500hloU&list=PLH4bHuriW70RCl-2qHbSda8LHpuN8vvZZ&index=1 "Z-Waif Showcase")[![IMAGE ALT TEXT](http://img.youtube.com/vi/IGMregWfhGI/0.jpg)](https://www.youtube.com/watch?v=IGMregWfhGI&list=PLH4bHuriW70RCl-2qHbSda8LHpuN8vvZZ&index=2 "Z-Waif Install")

 ## Links
 Here is [some documentation](https://docs.google.com/document/d/1qzY09kcwfbZTaoJoQZDAWv282z88jeUCadivLnKDXCo/edit?usp=sharing) that you can look at.
 It will show you how to install, how to use the program, and what options you have.
-Please also take a look at the Youtube videos linked above for installation.
+Please also take a look at the [Youtube videos for the install](https://www.youtube.com/playlist?list=PLH4bHuriW70RCl-2qHbSda8LHpuN8vvZZ).

 Credit to [this other AI waifu project](https://github.com/TumblerWarren/Virtual_Avatar_ChatBot) for making the original base code/skeleton used here!